Lizzyfemme/interactive-resume/README.md

 # Portfolio and Interactive Resume

 I needed a portfolio but as a junior web developer I didn't have much to put it.
-After a little research I found that some people add an interactive resume to their portfolios, so this is mine.
+After a little research I found that some people add an interactive resume to their portfolios, so that is what I've done here.

 ## Dependencies